kanboard/kanboard/doc/plugin-registration.markdown

 Plugin Translations
 -------------------

-Plugin can be translated in the same way the rest of the application.
+Plugin can be translated in the same way as the rest of the application.
 You must load the translations yourself when the session is created:

 ```php
 $this->on('app.bootstrap', function($container) {